-Off-Campus Parking is available at Ventura and Oxnard College on the streets surrounding the campuses.
+Off-campus parking is available at Ventura and Oxnard Colleges on the streets surrounding the campuses.
 Please read the signs posted for restrictions.
 Many of the residential neighborhoods have time restrictions.
 If you choose to park in these areas, please be considerate of our neighbors.
 Do not block driveways or park in any other manner prohibited by law, which will result in a citation.
 Moorpark College does not have parking available on its perimeter roadways.
 Most of the surrounding neighborhoods require a special permit.
 The city police departments frequently cite off-campus parking violations.

 TRAFFIC AND PARKING ENFORCEMENT

 Any person driving a vehicle onto one of the three campuses is required to comply with all parking regulations and traffic laws of the State of California and the Ventura County Community College District.
-Campus Police officers and Police cadets employed by the Campus Police Department are responsible for enforcing the provisions of these laws.
+College police officers and police cadets employed by the VCCCD Police Department are responsible for enforcing the provisions of these laws.
 Violations will result in citations being issued with collection or follow-up action taken through the Department of Motor Vehicles.

-Processing of Unpaid Citations consists of a Notice of Delinquent Parking Citation letter originated by the processing agency informing the violator that failure to respond to the original citation will increase the fine.
-If the Notice of Delinquent Parking letter receives no response by the violator within the timeframe indicated in the letter, the Department of Motor Vehicles in Sacramento will be notified.
-Once such notice is filed with the DMV, the registered vehicle cannot be re-registered in California until the parking violation and administrative fees are paid in accordance with Section 40200 California Vehicle Code.
+Processing of unpaid citations consists of a Notice of Delinquent Parking Citation letter originated by the processing agency informing the violator that failure to respond to the original citation will increase the fine.
+If the Notice of Delinquent Parking letter receives no response by the violator within the timeframe indicated in the letter, the Department of Motor Vehicles (DMV) will be notified.
+Once such notice is filed with the DMV, the registered vehicle cannot be re-registered in the State of California until the parking violation and administrative fees are paid in accordance with Section 40200 of California Vehicle Code.

-The Speed Limit on the college campuses is 15 MPH on all roadways and 10 MPH within the parking aisles.
-No person shall drive a vehicle on campus at a speed that is greater than is reasonable or prudent considering the weather, visibility, traffic and the surface and width of the roadway, and in no event at a speed which endangers the safety of persons or property.
+The speed limits on the college campuses are 15 miles per hour on all roadways and 10 miles per hour within the parking lots and aisles.
+No person shall drive a vehicle on campus at a speed that is greater than is reasonable or prudent considering the weather, visibility, traffic, and the surface and width of the roadway, and in no event at a speed which endangers the safety of persons or property.
 No person shall operate a motor vehicle or combinations of vehicles in such a manner as to disturb educational activities in progress on the campus.

 All vehicles shall be operated and parked in conformance with posted or marked one-way traffic patterns.
 Vehicles shall not be parked against the flow of traffic or backed into diagonal parking stalls.
 No vehicle shall be parked in a marked or posted no-parking zone, in a fire lane, or within 15 feet of a fire hydrant.

-Parking outside of a marked stall is not allowed, nor extending outside a stall into a roadway constituting a traffic hazard.
+Parking outside of a marked stall is not allowed, nor is extending outside a stall into a roadway constituting a traffic hazard.
 Vehicles may not park in any location not specifically designated and/or posted for parking.
 Vehicles involved in passenger loading/unloading are not to be left unattended in any passenger loading area.
-Overnight parking of motor vehicles is not permitted on the campus without the consent of the Campus Police Office.
-Only vehicles with a bona fide reason recognized by the college are permitted to park on the campus during other than regular class hours.
+Overnight parking of motor vehicles is not permitted on the campus without the consent of the VCCCD Police Department.
+Only vehicles with a bona fide reason recognized by the College are permitted to park on the campus during other-than-regular class hours.

-During regularly scheduled class hours, all motor vehicles parked on the campus must conspicuously display a valid permit, current vehicle identification number and license plate on both the front and rear of the vehicle.
+During regularly scheduled class hours, all motor vehicles parked on the campus must conspicuously display a valid parking permit, current vehicle identification number, and license plates on both the front and rear of the vehicle.
 A parking permit is invalid if: